broadmindcloud/websemaphore-examples/README.md

 * The websockets api does not include WebSemaphore management.
 That is, the websockets example will not create a semaphore but use the semaphore configured with the id identified by SEMAPHORE_ID.
   For this reason it's preferable to run the https example first.
 It will create and configure the websemaphore that the websockets example can also use.
-  If you are in an environment that does not allow the https example to work properly such as behind a firewall, you map prefer to create a semaphore at https://www.websemaphore.com/semaphore.
+  If you are in an environment that does not allow the https example to work properly such as behind a firewall, you may prefer to create a semaphore at https://www.websemaphore.com/semaphore.
 * Each example has its own package.json, the reason being to include only relevant dependencies for each protocol (see step 2 below).